Cannicide/node-elisif/README.md

 import { Client, ClientConfig, Intent } from 'elisif';
 ```

 To create the bot, use `Client`.
 It works the same as a regular discord.js client, but with slightly different construction.
-Currently, it is required to use a builder function or `ClientConfig` object as the argument to the `Client` constructor in order to create a bot client.
-Additional, simpler ways of constructing the client will be added later, and the current way may also be completely modified later.
+It is ~~currently required to use a builder function or `ClientConfig` object as the argument to the `Client` constructor in order to create a bot client~~ (as of v4.0.10-dev, a plain object literal can now be used as well; in the below example, simply remove the config constructor that is wrapped around the object literal).
 Here is an example using the `ClientConfig` object:

 ```js
 const client = new Client(new ClientConfig({